-Martine Bailey (Swanwick Liaison) Worked for 25 years in the local hospice, first as a bereavement visitor and then as a supervisor.
+Martine Bailey (Swanwick Liaison and worship facilitator) Worked for 25 years in the local hospice, first as a bereavement visitor and then as a supervisor.
 Also worked in a GP practise as a counsellor for many years.
 Now retired, is involved in a charity in Uganda and in 4 small rural parishes in East Sussex.
 Martine was taken to her first CTJ conference in 1999 by her boss who said, “This will be good for you”.
 It was – and still is.
 Loves gardening, weaving and above all, walking in her beloved Vosges Mountains.

 Part of Jane’s week is spent volunteering for a Charity – The Turning Point Counselling Service which was set up in 2002 by Christians in her local community of Brighouse, West Yorkshire.
 Jane’s interests are cooking for friends, walking Luna the dog and going to the seaside in “Vinnie” her VW Van with her teenage son Adam.